Course Outline

 Specific requirements

-To successfully complete the UB001 Bachelor of Medical Laboratory Science (Pathology) and meet the accreditation requirements of AIMS, UB001 students enrolled in BIM200 must attend and participate in all on-campus practical classes, attain at least 50% in the theory assessments and attain at least 80% in the laboratory final practical assessments.
-The final assessments in BIM200 will be invigilated.
+To successfully complete the UB001 Bachelor of Medical Laboratory Science (Pathology) and meet accreditation requirements of AIMS, UB001 students enrolled in BIM200 must attend and participate in all on-campus practical classes.
+Students must attain at least 50% in the theory and at least 80% in the laboratory practical assessments.
+All final theory assessments within BIM200 will be invigilated.

 How are risks managed in this course?